PrototypeZone/tech104/tech104lab04.md

 - [ ] Conditional statement demonstrated
 - [ ] Menu

-1. Create a menu system with conditional statements. e.g. checking an integer grade:
+1. Create a relevant menu system for you project with conditional statements.
+    Example of a conditinoal statement - checking an integer grade:
     ```c
     if (grade >= 80)
     {